jobrewer/My-Website/README.md

-# My-Website
 My Portfolio Website

 I have created my own Portfolio Website that I coded from scratch using HTML and CSS.
-I will be adding Javascript and making it Responsive soon.
+I'll be posting my learning to code adventures as well as fun things I've been learning with Python, Javascript and other techie things.